OpenColonyShip/OpenColonyShip-Concept/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [the Discord channel](https://discord.gg/AEftZWS) or by emailing microlith57@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team by emailing microlith57@gmail.com.
 This will be updated as soon as the project has an official email.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.